elasticio/elasticio.github.io/content/_references/component-json-technical-reference-actions-triggers.md

 **Default Value:** `webhook`
 ## `fields` Object
-> *To understand the difference between config fields and metadata, [see this article that explains the difference](fields-vs-metadata.html).*

 The `fields` object describes the flow specific config fields that need to be configured for the action/trigger.

 To learn more about the required structure for this object, [see the dedicated article on the `fields` object for more information.](component-json-fields.html)

 ## Metadata: `metadata` & `dynamicMetadata` fields
-> *To understand the difference between config fields and metadata, [see this article that explains the difference](fields-vs-metadata.html).*

 > *More information on the metadata schema structure [can be found in this article](component-json-fields.html).*

 These two properties indicate how the component will communicate to the platform the expected structure of incoming and outgoing messages.